shahsdharmil/Data-Visualization/README.md

 4. Write a program to display Pie chart for State Operating Funds with the data given.
 5. Write a program to display Line Chart for "Game of Thrones Viewers of the First Airing on HBO” with the data given below

+Practical 4: Develop Following Program Using HTML5 ,JavaScript, jQuery
+a.
+Develop the simple bar chart using HTML5 CANVAS (i.e take data directly in an Array)